-When you get travel insurance online, there are various things you have to think about to ensure that you get the most out of your cheap travel insurance online.
+When you get travel insurance online, there are various things you have to think about to ensure that you get the most out of your policy.
 Ensure that you’re honest and upfront with your insurer so that your policy will fit your needs well.

 Anything to declare?

-When you get online travel insurance policies, make sure you tell your insurer everything (ok, well maybe not the colour or size of your swimming trunks).
+When you apply, make sure you tell your insurer everything (ok, well maybe not the colour or size of your swimming trunks).
 Let them know if you have any existing medical conditions as some policies may not cover them.
 You should also inform your insurer of what kind of activities you will be doing while away, even if they don’t seem particularly dangerous.

 It’s always best to tell your insurer if you are taking expensive items such as jewellery or cameras on your travels.
-If possible, keep receipts for items you want specifically protected by your travel insurance.
+If possible, keep receipts for items you want specifically protected by your policy.